 At your initial consultation, it is helpful to bring a copy of your most recent paystub, spouse’s paystub, W-2’s and 1099s.
 When possible, up to date information on the current values of bank accounts, retirement accounts, and other assets as well as mortgage balance, credit card balances and other debt is also useful.

 If you plan to initiate an action against your spouse, bring a certified marriage certificate, as well.
 The filing of paternity actions requires a long-form birth certificate for each child.

-If someone has filed a legal action against you, please bring copies of those documents.
-When you are seeking to modify a prior judgment or seek contempt charges if an opposing party is failing to comply with a prior order or judgment, please bring a copy of the particular order or judgment.
+If someone has filed a legal action against you or if you are seeking to modify or enforce a prior judgment, please bring a copy of all related documents.